Christyl Boger, Associate Professor

 I have always been interested in the strange balancing act that is life of the social human animal: in impulse and control, individual vs. group, the fragile and the vulnerable veneer of our shared cultural behavior Finding a physical form for these thoughts has involved incorporating two additional parameters.
 The first is a concern for the issues of representation which necessarily arise with the decision to work figuratively.
 The second is a commitment to the contemporary possibilities of the ceramics medium, with all of its complex associations.
 My intent has been to explore the areas where these concerns intersect.
 The resulting work expresses a psychology of the “domestic” figure.
 It draws an equation between the figure and the decorative ceramic object to create a metaphorical representation of a human subject shaped by codified social and cultural traditions yet conflicted by the pull of unnamable desires.

-Tim Mather, Director of SoFA, Associate Professor
+Tim Mather, Associate Professor

 My current work is made using ceramic casts of found objects.
 I am using such things as plastic packaging, plumbing fixtures, toys, plastic bottles, watering cans, machine parts, hardware items, sticks, and a general array of flotsam and jetsam–the list becomes longer all the time.
 I construct objects using these castings by creating improbable juxtapositions of these found forms.
 I am seeking to stretch the imagination and to provoke a reconsideration of the extended possibilities of meaning and metaphor in the “stuff” that surrounds us on a daily basis.